the agile way

 Introduction

-The oldest, deepest, and shortest book on agility in existence, the agile way was born in and concerns life in times of change.
-Although written before the invention of paper, its language of interlocking patterns applies as well to the tech and intelligence revolutions of the 21st century as the agricultural one where it began.
+The oldest, deepest, and shortest book on agility in existence, the agile way is a guide for individuals and organizations exeriencing times of extreme change.
+Written before the invention of paper, its interlocking patterns apply as well to the information and intelligence revolutions as the agricultural one where it began.

-How should you approach this book?
-Later editions will detail its modern implications, but this first one encourages readers to tease these out for themselves.
-Indeed, in the manner of a koan, each pattern supports two readings.
-First, as a solution to a commonplace problem in one of the book’s six categories.
-But each pattern also yields a deeper reading to compel reflection from which a reader might not come away unchanged.
+How should you approach this little book?
+Later editions may detail modern implications, but this first one encourages readers to tease these out for themselves.
+In the manner of a koan, each pattern supports two readings.
+First, as a practical solution to a commonplace problem in one of the book’s six contexts.
+But each pattern carries a deeper meaning through which, on reflection, the reader may not come away unchanged.

-To avoid throwing you in at the deep end, however, here’s a frame for the list of agile qualities in chapter 1:
+To avoid throwing you in at the deep end, here’s a frame for the list of agile qualities you’ll find in chapter 1:

 • Listening as if crossing thin ice - because change, uncertainty, and ambiguity are everywhere.

-• Testing like a boat on dark water - so carelessness, haste and imbalance won’t sink it.
+• Testing like a boat on dark water - so that carelessness, haste and imbalance won’t sink you.

 • Adapting like a stranger to a far shore - to give and take what the market takes and gives.

-• Simplifying like a melting snowflake - because our bureaucracies grow as rigid and inefficient as one.
+• Simplifying like a melting snowflake - as our systems grow as rigid and inefficient as one.

 • Connecting like the deep woods - to sustain continuous growth across cycles of change.

-• Leading as a valley does the river - to grow and join channels of mutual benefit.
+• Leading as a valley does the river - to quicken and join channels of mutual benefit.

-• Empowering as silt feeds the fields - to open bottlenecks and foster innovation.
+• Empowering as its silt feeds the fields - opening bottlenecks and fostering innovation.

 “The sage” sounds like an old man on a mountain.
-But sheng translates to perceptive, wise, dextrous and lively, and ren is person or people.
-So here sheng ren literally means agile person, agile people, or just “agility”.
+But the Chinese sheng translates to perceptive, wise, dextrous and lively, and ren to person or people.
+So sheng ren translates here as agile person, agile people, or just agility.

 1. A Way Of Life (xv)